 There are three candidate MDA-based categories where space SDR components (waveform and platform) can be allocated (the SWRadio PSM is not included here as it would be a terrestrial sibling to the Space PSM – different platform and waveforms):

-SWRadio Spec: Waveform and/or platform components that can be generalized to any device agnostic radio set (land/sea, air, space).
+SWRadio Specification: Waveform and/or platform components that can be generalized to any device agnostic radio set (land/sea, air, space).

 Space PIM: Waveform and/or platform components that are specialized from the SWRadio PIM, device agnostic, and are space domain specific.